-- To understand the fundamental concepts of network management - To have an exposure to network security aspects - To understand about the architecture, standard and services of broadband networks.
+- To discuss the fundamental concepts of network management - To have an exposure to network security aspects - To explain about the architecture, standard and services of broadband networks.

-MODULE I FUNDAMENTALS OF COMPUTER NETWORK TECHNOLOGY 9
+MODULE I FUNDAMENTALS OF COMPUTER NETWORK TECHNOLOGY

-Network Topology, LAN, Networks node components: Hubs, Bridges, Routers, Gateways, Switches, WAN, ISDN: Transmission technology, Communication Protocols and standards.
+Network Topology, LAN, Networks node components : Hubs, Bridges, Routers, Gateways, Switches, WAN, ISDN : Transmission technology, Communication Protocols and standards.